 Filing of Supplemental Pro Se Briefs

-The procedural guidelines outlined in Section A. above must be followed in order for a defendant to file a Moffett brief.
+The procedural guidelines outlined above must be followed in order for a defendant to file a Moffett brief.
 If a court-appointed attorney files a brief that does not contain a Moffett preface, then the defendant is precluded from filing a supplemental brief, unless he/she, via motion filed by counsel, seeks leave of the court to file such a brief, and the court allows the motion.
 Supplemental pro se briefs must comply with the formatting requirements in Mass.R.A.P.
 If the Commonwealth has already filed its brief, upon request it will be granted additional time to file a supplemental brief or memorandum in response to any supplemental pro se brief.